Photonico/Computational_Physics_Topics/README.md

 ## About this repository

-My notes on Computational Physics including both classical physics and quantum physics.
+My notes on Computational Physics including both Classical Physics, Quantum Physics, and related numerical methods.

-Python3.x is the demonstrated language in Jupyter Notebook, however, the algorithms are universal.
+Python 3.x is the major demonstrated programming language.
+Julia Language also deserves a high recommendation.
+In addition, C and C++ language also presented in some applications as attachments.

 This is a long-term plan.

 ## How to use

-Please [clone this repository](https://github.com/Photonico/Computational_Physics.git) to your computer, and Install [Python](https://www.python.org/), [Jupyter Kernel](https://jupyter.org/), If you want the better studying experience, after the above steps, install [VSCode](https://code.visualstudio.com/) with the extension [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), and [LaTeX](https://www.latex-project.org/).
+I strongly suggest cloning [this repository](https://github.com/ConAntares/Algorithms.git) to your computer and [VSCode](https://code.visualstudio.com/) with the extension [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) ,extension [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), extension [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter), and extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
+Other Jupyter Editors is also recommended.

 ## Index